 We recommend to always follow your doctor’s advice.
-It is important to have regular cholesterol tests and open discussions with your GP.
-If cholesterol levels are maintained at a low level your GP may wish to reduce the statin dose.
+It is important to have regular cholesterol tests and open discussions with your GP, advising them if you are taking natural supplements.
+If cholesterol levels are maintained at a low level over time, then your GP may wish to reduce the statin dose.

-For more information on taking probiotics when you have high cholesterol, healthcare professionals can visit Probiotic Professionals.
+For more information on using live cultures for those with high cholesterol, healthcare professionals can visit Probiotic Professionals.

 NB: Individuals taking Warfarin should tell their doctor immediately if they experience unusual bleeding, skin changes, ulcers or immediate and severe pain in any area of the body.